unipartdigital/udes-open/addons/udes_load_testing/tests/README.md

 To change the steps or repeats you can change add a udes_load_test section to your rc file.
 You can specify default and repeats which will be used a defaults for all tests.
 It is also possible to define the values to be used by invidual classes by specifing the class's name (case insenitive).
+The number pieces of background data can also be set in the same way, this will only be used by Children of BackgroundDataRunner.

 ``` plain text
 [udes_load_test]